Getting Started with JS SDK

 2const doc = new yorkie.Document('my-doc');

-The created document should be attached to the client to automatically synchronize the document between the client and peers.
+The document should be attached to the client in order to automatically synchronize it between the users participating the document.

 3. Updating the Document